vikkastiwari/exploring-react/vtr/NOTES.md

 Uneven card sizes of work section
-Remove background white image from hero section's hero image move all const text to constant file
+Remove background white image from hero section's hero image move all const text to constant file when two tabs are open, header sticky behaviour is bugy